skip navigation 1-800-4-ALFRED (425-3733)

 Direct Entry Into Baccalaureate Degree Programs

 Alfred State radiologic technology graduates who pass their ARRT exam may enter directly into the imaging sciences BTech with the option of either computed tomography, MRI, or healthcare management concentration.
+As well, graduates may enter directly into the healthcare management BTech, interdisciplinary studies BTech, or the technology management BBA program.

 Accreditation/Certification